 To get a complete understanding of the difference between inflatable boards and hardboards refer to our previous article.

 Can I buy a used board?

 Yes, used boards are an option when you’re first starting out.
 However, there are a few things to consider.

 First, who is the seller?
 Are they some random person on Craigslist or Facebook Marketplace?
-If so, we recommend going to look at the board in person before you commit on a price.
+If so, we recommend going to look at the board in person before you commit to a price.

-Much like anything else, used board will have wear and tear on them.
-This can come in the form of the aesthetic – small marks from the paddle, a torn up pad, chipped fins.
+Much like anything else, used boards will have wear and tear on them.
+This can come in the form of the aesthetic – small marks from the paddle, a torn-up pad, and chipped fins.
 To the problematic – patched holes, broken fin boxes, ripped bungee cords.